 Classics at Dauntsey’s is the study of Latin and Classical Civilisation.
-In Latin, we study the language and literature of the Romans in Lower School, GCSE and A level; in Classical Civilisation we study the literature, history and culture of the Greeks and the Romans at GCSE and A level; at the moment Lower School pupils meet Greek in the Odyssey club.
+In Latin, we study the language and literature of the Romans; and in Classical Civilisation we study the history, culture and literature (in translation) of the Greeks and the Romans.

-Latin is studied by all the First Form along with three modern languages: they then choose two languages to study in the Second and Third form: we welcome any keen enthusiast!
-This year, GCSE candidates are studying, inter alia, the story of the doomed love affair between Dido and Aeneas; and A level pupils are investigating the depths that men will stoop to for the sake of power, in Tacitus’ Histories.
+Latin is studied by all the First Form along with French, German and Spanish: pupils then choose two languages to study in the Second and Third Form: we welcome any keen enthusiast!

 Third years can then choose either Latin or Classical Civilisation.
 This year, Latin GCSE candidates are reading about the mysterious death of the Emperor’s heir, and the Fall of Troy; while Classical Civilisation candidates are learning about the daily life of the Greeks and the Romans, their gods, their temples and their burial practices – next year, they will go back in time to Mycenae, and meet Odysseus.

 Fifth years who continue with Latin A-Level read Tacitus’ Histories, and investigate what men will do for power (always a topical topic); Classical Civilisation A-Level is open to previous practitioners or newbies – no prior experience necessary!
 Students learn about the world of the Hero, and Greek theatre and religion.